Uberto Zanolli

-Uberto Zanolli (1917–1994), the son of Amelia Pìa Balugani Vecchi and Luigi Zanolli Marcolini, was an Italo-Mexican composer, conductor and writer.
+Uberto Zanolli Balugani (1917–1994) was an Italo-Mexican composer, conductor, writer, and musicologist.
 An engineer official for the Italian army during World War II, he was a prisoner in Nazi concentration camps for two years.

 Biography

-Uberto Zanolli, in his childhood, studied violin, viola, piano and composition in the Conservatories of Verona, Bolzano, and Milan.
+Uberto was the son of Amelia Pìa Balugani Vecchi and Luigi Zanolli Marcolini.
+In his childhood, he studied violin, viola, piano and composition in the Conservatories of Verona, Bolzano, and Milan.
 At the age of 17, he made his professional debut as an orchestra director.
 After the war, Zanolli returned to artistic activities, working in some of the most important theatres in Italy, Switzerland, France, Portugal, Spain and the United States.

 Family

 In 1944 his first son, Fausto, was born from his marriage with Elsa Angelini, from whom he was widowed shortly after.
 From 1953, Zanolli lived in Mexico and in 1959 he married Mexican soprano Betty Fabila, becoming the father of the pianist Betty Luisa Zanolli Fabila.